Tin Srbić: 2020

 Srbić won the gold medal on the horizontal bar at the Szombathely World Challenge Cup.
 At the Croatian Championships, he won the horizontal bar title by nearly four points.
 He then competed at the European Championships and won the silver medal behind Lithuanian Robert Tvorogal.

 2021

 Srbić won the gold medal on the horizontal bar at both the Varna and Osijek World Cups.
 He represented Croatia at the 2020 Summer Olympics.
 During the qualification round, he qualified for the horizontal bar final in third place with a score of 14.633, behind Daiki Hashimoto and Milad Karimi.
 In the event final, he upgraded his difficulty from a 6.2 to a 6.5 and earned a total score of 14.900.
 He ultimately won the silver medal behind Hashimoto.
 This was the second time that a Croatian gymnast won an Olympic medal, the first being Filip Ude's silver medal on the pommel horse at the 2008 Olympic Games.
-He decided to skip the World Championships in order to adjust his routines to the new 2022-2024 Code of Points.
+He decided to skip the World Championships to adjust his routines to the new 2022-2024 Code of Points.